Book recommendations for helping children understand the autism spectrum

 Because the list of links that resulted seems like it might be useful to other people, I’ve copied the recommendations into a blogpost.

-• by Steve Silberman was very enlightening for me but it is a little dense and contains more historical facts than perhaps you’re looking for.
+• Neurotribes by Steve Silberman was very enlightening for me but it is a little dense and contains more historical facts than perhaps you’re looking for.
 If you have the time though to read (or listen to) it it does help understand the state of the world quite well.

 --